 - 36.1 million people across the Horn of Africa will be affected by severe drought this October.

-- Around 4.9 million children in Ethiopia, Kenya and Somalia are severely malnourished.
+- Around 4.9 million children in Kenya, Somalia and Ethiopia are severely malnourished.

-- 986,000 pregnant women and breastfeeding mothers are also severely malnourished.
+- 986,000 pregnant women and breastfeeding mothers are experiencing life-threatening hunger.

 In Somalia alone, there’s been a 50% increase in malnutrition admissions at our health centres since last year.
-This is moving from a hunger crisis to a famine.
+This is moving from a hunger crisis to a famine, and makes Somalia one of the hungriest countries in the world.

 In East Africa, the most severe drought in recent history is putting lives at risk.